lumbar527/es-ui-upgrades/README.md

 # es-ui-upgrades
-A plugin for [Endless Sky](https://github.com/endless-sky/endless-sky) that transforms the ui.
-(Not sure what, exactly)
+A plugin for [Endless Sky](https://github.com/endless-sky/endless-sky) that transforms the ui to a be a little more digital: blue, not really transparent but has a sheen.